LouiseMassager/Robotics1-project/README.md

 :woman_teacher: To deploy a simulation of the Mara robotic arm multiple nodes must be run

-- step 1: launch the Mara robot in Gazebo:
+- step 1: launch the Mara robot in Gazebo <br />
 In terminal 1:
 ```bash
 source /opt/ros/foxy/setup.bash